redVi/jTabs/README.md

 ## About styles

-Define wrapper-class and classes with prefix `-js`.
-Customize styles as you wish.
-Styles for active tab are important and must contains following lines:
+Customize the styles as you want.
+But don't forget: styles for active tab are important and must contains following lines:

 ```CSS
 .tab-js { display: none; }